BLUES FANS, MUSICIANS, SOCIETIES AND FELLOW MUSIC TRAVELERS:

 BLUES RADIO CHARTS:

-The Living Blues Magazine Radio chart is done once every month covering the PREVIOUS month.
-The latest chart covers JULY plays compiled August 1st shows Ronnie Earl & the Broad-casters FATHER'S DAY #1, Henry Gray & Bob Corritore's SESSIONS VOL. 1: BLUES WON'T LET ME TAKE MY REST second, the Bey Paule Band's NOT GOIN' AWAY in third, the Kentucky Headhunters w/Johnny Johnson's MEET ME IN BLUSIANA at #4 and James Harman's BONETIME issued by Electro-Fi moving to 5th place.
+The Living Blues Magazine Radio chart is done once every month covering the PREVIOUS month and STILL the latest chart covers JULY plays compiled August 1st.
+Nothing has shown up for AUGUST plays compiled this month.
+Last month's chart had Ronnie Earl & the Broad-casters FATHER'S DAY #1, Henry Gray & Bob Corritore's SESSIONS VOL. 1: BLUES WON'T LET ME TAKE MY REST second, the Bey Paule Band's NOT GOIN' AWAY in third, the Kentucky Headhunters w/Johnny Johnson's MEET ME IN BLUSIANA at #4 and James Harman's BONETIME issued by Electro-Fi moving to 5th place.

 The Remaining five albums in the top ten aired in July are from recordings from Omar Coleman, the Cash Box Kings, Charlie Musselwhite, Victor Wainwright & the Wildroots and Sonny Landreth.